JiaC623/Projects/2023 Album Website/README.md

 <br>

 ## Why I wanted to build it
-This site I originally wanted to create is to show myself all the novels, comics, animes, video games (either mobile or on laptop), TV series, or any other artwork/stories through all kinds of media that I found really interesting and memorable, once I open this site.  <br>
+I basically just wanted to create a webpage with all my recordings/screenshots/any other media for my loved novels/games/animes/etc. <br>

-I used to keep photos on phone album, copy and paste on OneNote, or store in computer hard drive, which might not an eye-catching place for me to see (except for my posters on the wall).
-Now, I have this site, and everytime I open it, it randomly gives me some impressive and beautiful images I collected, and I can remind myself of every media that I read/watch/play, the moment I see them, I remember the happiness and stories happened to them. <br>
+Like some people may put posters on wall in their rooms, or set their desktop wallpaper / sidebar menu to be something they like.
+I did it in the form of website, and I can practice some web development skills in the meantime. <br>

 <br>
 Below are what it can and cannot do.